 Building Bridges Between Community Colleges and Business Schools

-(CCC), located in Westminster, Maryland, signed a transfer agreement with Johns Hopkins University’s Carey Business School in November of 2009.
+For example, in Westminster, Maryland, Carroll Community College (CCC) signed a transfer agreement with Johns Hopkins University’s Carey Business School in November of 2009.
 The agreement “assures that qualified community college students can enter Johns Hopkins without the loss of credit and work on a four-year degree while entering with junior status.”
-With this agreement, community college students at Carroll have a specific outline regarding which courses to take and how they will transfer towards a B.S.
+With this agreement, community college students at Carroll have a specific outline regarding which courses to take and how they will transfer toward a B.S.
 Business.

 Articulation from Maryland to Connecticut

-In March of 2010, the University of Connecticut and cooperating Connecticut community colleges expanded their articulation agreement to encompass admissions into the university’s School of Business.
-Community college students with a minimum 3.3 GPA are guaranteed admissions into the prestigious business school, according to the Daily Campus
+In March 2010, the University of Connecticut and cooperating Connecticut community colleges expanded their articulation agreement to encompass admissions into the university’s School of Business.
+According to the Daily Campus, community college students with a minimum 3.3 GPA are guaranteed admission into the prestigious business school.

-Proudly commenting on this agreement is the University of Connecticut’s Business School Assistant Dean and Professor of Finance, Dr. Linda Klein.
+The University of Connecticut’s Business School Assistant Dean and Professor of Finance, Dr. Linda Klein, are proudly commenting on this agreement.
 As Klein asserts, “The School of Business welcomes this program as it will benefit the citizens of Connecticut by providing a seamless admission from the community colleges to the School of Business…Because of the strong academic requirements, we anticipate receiving highly qualified students for our program.’